-If there is some reason why the installer prefers to erect (and fully secure) the tower before installing the turbine, it can be done.
-The tower wiring cable should be installed and secured to the tower, and the furling cable should be strung in place and temporarily tied to the tower before the tower is erected.
+If there is some reason why the installer prefers to erect (and fully secure) the tower before installing the turbine (such as the installation of a 160' tower), it can be done.
+The tower wiring cable should be installed and secured to the top section of the tower, and the furling cable should be strung in place, also temporarily tied to the top section of tower, before the tower is erected.
 The turbine should then be installed as follows: